falconry/falcon/docs/user/faq.rst

    # Falcon 2.0
    req.context.cache_backend = MyUltraFastCache.connect()

-However, if an existing project is making extensive use of dictionary contexts, the type can be overridden back to dict by employing custom request/response
+Since the default context type derives from dict, the existing code will work unmodified with Falcon 2.0.
+Nevertheless, it is recommended to change the usage as recommended above since the ability to use context as dictionary may be removed in the future major releases.

-types:
+However, if an existing project is making extensive use of dictionary contexts, the type can be explicitly overridden back to dict by employing custom request/response types:

 .. code:: python